 Furthermore, the group also pledges to promote a mental-friendly workplace environment.
 The group has signed the Mental Health Workplace Charter introduced by the Advisory Committee on Mental Health of the Department of Health.
 Fulfilling the objectives of the Charter, the group distributes monthly message to staff to raise their awareness about mental health issues and strengthen positive minds of them.
 During the year, a mental healthy workshop organised by Occupational Safety & Health Council for the group was welcomed by staff.
+Two subsidiaries participated the Happiness at Work Promotional Scheme organised by Promoting Happiness Index Foundation.

-During the year, the group focused on minimising the risk of COVID-19 outbreak within the workplace as it poses health risks to the employees.
+During the year, the group continued to minimising the risk of COVID-19 outbreak within the workplace as it poses health risks to the employees.
 The group has stepped up hygiene measures at workplace and provided employees with personal protective equipment such as surgical face masks and instant hand sanitizer.
-The group not only provided free flu vaccination for staff but also offered incentive to encourage staff to receive the COVID-19 vaccines.
-The group's employees actively participated in COVID-19 vaccination programme.
+The group also provided free flu vaccination for staff.